 Ring in the New Year with the Pyongyang Bell in North Korea!
-You will not find a more exotic and interesting New Year’s Eve lineup anywhere on the planet!
+We’ve got the perfect New Year’s Eve lineup for you!
 We’ll be staying at the historic Koryo Hotel, a popular hotel for locals and foreigners alike that is located in central Pyongyang.
 We’ll spend the morning of New Year’s Eve with a visit to the DMZ before returning to Pyongyang for an awesome night of beer, Korean soju and karaoke.
 There will be fireworks over the Taedong River and, at midnight, we’ll count down the seconds to the ringing of the Pyongyang Bell, which is North Korea’s traditional way of welcoming the new year.
 On New Year’s Day, we’ll continue the North Korean style celebrations by eating songpyeon, a traditional half-moon sized rice cake.
 We’ll also get to enjoy the indoor facilities of the brand new Munsu Water Park, shoot a rifle at the newly renovated Meari Shooting Range and ride horses at the new Mirim Horseback Riding Club.
 Join us this New Year’s Eve for an experience you will not forget!

 Arrive in Beijing, PRC and check-in at or after 2pm at the Holiday Inn Express Beijing Dongzhimen near the popular Sanlitun Village (or a similar hotel).

 7pm: We will welcome you in the lobby of the hotel and will assist the group to a traditional Beijing dinner for group orientation.

 AM: Meet the group at the lobby of the hotel to receive DPRK visas and for group transportation to the Beijing Capital International Airport.